alan-turing-institute/scivision/contributing.md

 Once you have prepared a model for inclusion in the catalog, you can submit it via the following steps.
 Once your model submission is accepted, it will become available to other users of scivision.

-On a new branch of the scivision repository, add metadata for your computer vision model to the end of `models.json`, with the following format, incrementing the model number by one from the most recent entry.
-After you are done, create a pull request with the changes.
+Fork the [scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add metadata for your computer vision model to the end of `models.json` found in (`scivision/scivision/catalog/data/`), with the following format, under `"entries"`.

 ```
   {